isaacnmm/pestpolicy-hugo2XX/content/posts/home-remedy-for-termites/index.md

 ### 5. Beneficial Nematodes
 Nematodes enter the termite's body and start feeding on its blood and muscles.
 The parasitic roundworms release bacteria, and this causes blood poisoning for the termites, causing death.
 Nematodes are effective in killing termites.
 You can purchase beneficial nematodes in different local or online stores to control invasive termites.
 Once the termite dies, the nematodes continue multiplying and move onto their next host and poison it to death.
 - Mix the nematodes (the microscopic roundworms) with some water.
-But first, requirements are nematodes, water,�spraying bottle, stirring stick, and bowl.
+But first, requirements are nematodes, water,spraying bottle, stirring stick, and bowl.
 - Fill the bowl with water and pout the nematodes into it, ready to control the nematodes.
 Use the stirring stick to mix up the nematodes with the water.
 Leave for 5-10 minutes.
 - Put the nematode-water mixture into some spraying bottle and spray on places with a termite infestation or passing routes.
 Begin spraying from your backyard.
 - Ensure your spray holds the highest pressure, as this will help prevent blockage.
 Shake your sprayer while continuing with the spraying to prevent the nematodes from settling at the bottom of the bottle.